 After adding the customer details, the POS user will see a “customer added successfully”, pop-up message.

-The image below displays the customer that was added.
+In the image below, the customer that was added is visible.
 The tab named as “Jenny” which is displayed in the cart.

 Applying a Coupon

-After that, the user will get a pop-up message coupon applied successfully and can see the applied coupon in the cart as well.
+Thereafter, the user will get a pop-up message coupon applied successfully and can see the coupon applied in the cart as well.

-After the coupon is applied successfully, it is displayed in the cart, under the “coupon” option as shown in the image.
+When the coupon is applied successfully, it displays in the cart, under the “coupon” option as shown in the image below.

-Discount may be applied to the cart item in two ways, percentage-wise and as Flat Discount.
+Discount may be applicable to the cart item in two ways, percentage-wise and as Flat Discount.